tkoch96/root_dns_latency/root_dns_latency.md

-TODO:
-*

-\fi

-# Abstract {-}

 Anycast is a means of distributing content that has been praised for its simplicity and performance, yet criticized for inflating user latencies in some cases.
-The root DNS servers are frequent sources of information for studies analyzing anycast, since the information is relatively easy to obtain.
-We argue that the root DNS servers are not ideal test subjects for studies either offering criticism of or suggesting improvements for anycast, since users rarely interact[a] with the root DNS infrastructure.
+The r[b]oot DNS servers are frequent sources of information for studies analyzing anycast, since the information is relatively easy to obtain.
+We argue that the root DNS servers are not ideal test subjects for studies either offering criticism of or suggesting improvements for anycast, since users rarely interact with the root DNS infrastructure.
 That is, we question whether anycast's inefficiencies are truly inefficiencies if they have no real, measurable effect.\break
 We demonstrate that simple caching policies of recursive resolvers limit a users' exposure to the root DNS infrastructure, and quantify globally how much latency users experience each day due to root DNS resolution.
 Our results indicate most users spend no more than 15 ms each day waiting for root DNS query resolution, and that path inflation caused by anycast results in an additional 2 ms for most users -- latencies that are hardly distinguishable from noise.
 These findings therefore indicate that future studies should be more careful when drawing from root DNS server data to support arguments regarding anycast latency inflation.

+\fi

+# Abstract {-}

+Anycast is a means of distributing content that has been praised for its simplicity and performance, yet criticized for inflating user latencies in some cases.
+Studies of anycast often use the Root DNS System as a subject, since it is publicly documented, relatively large, and DNS is an important part of the Internet.
+The implication of studies of Root DNS anycast is that inefficency due to path inflation results in large latency to users.
+Here we show that, while Root DNS Anycast does have some path inflation, the \emph{actual effects of any inflation to users is tiny}---each user sees on the order of 2\,ms per day, far less than the time to unsuspend a laptop computer.
+Users see little effect of even apparently large path inflation because DNS (in general), and specifically the Root DNS contents, are heavily cached.
+We suggest that, while the Root DNS system is important and a valuable target of study, latency should not be the motivation.

 # Introduction

 \label{sec:introduction}
-IP anycast, a system in which geographically diverse servers known as anycast replicas all use the same IP address, has been lauded for its potential to offer improved latency and decreased load on each anycast server \cite{katabi2000framework}, \cite{metz2002ip}, \cite{rfc_1546}.
-However, numerous studies have argued that anycast can lead to sub-optimal performance for some users, where the sub-optimality is in comparison to the lowest latency anycast could offer in theory.
-Despite this, how these inefficiencies impact user experience is not well understood. \break \break
+IP anycast, a system in which geographically diverse servers known as anycast replicas all use the same IP address, is an important part of a number of operational DNS \cite{root_servers, cloudflare_anycast, akamai_anycast, route53_anycast, google_public_dns} and CDN [c]\cite{calder2015analyzing,edgecast_anycast,amazon_cloudfront} systems today, in part because of its support to improve latency to clients and decrease load on each anycast server \cite{katabi2000framework,metz2002ip,rfc_1546}.
+However, numerous studies have argued that anycast provides sub-optimal performance for some users, compared to the lowest latency anycast could offer in theory.
+This sub-optimality implies a great latency cost to the user.
+Despite these implications, how these inefficiencies impact user experience is not well understood. \break[d] \break
 Anycast is primarily deployed in two domains: DNS and CDNs.
-The root DNS servers notoriously feature in studies involving anycast because it is relatively easy to gain access to root DNS data, because it is relatively easy to gain access to information about their deployments, and because they are run by several organizations \cite{root_servers}.
+The root DNS servers feature in studies involving anycast because it is relatively easy to gain access to root DNS data, because it is relatively easy to gain access to information about their deployments, and because they are run by several organizations \cite{root_servers}.
 This last fact manifests itself in a diverse set of deployment strategies, for essentially the same service.
 For example, in 2018 B-root had 2 server deployments while K-root had close to 70.
-These different strategies allow researchers to, for example, coarsely analyze the effect the number of sites has on the performance of the service \cite{li_levin_spring_bhattacharjee_2018}, \cite{de2017anycast}, \cite{mcquistin2019taming}, \cite{colitti2006evaluating}, \cite{moura2016anycast}.  \break \break
+These different strategies allow researchers to, for example, coarsely analyze the effect the number of sites has on the performance of the service \cite{colitti2006evaluating}, \cite{moura2016anycast}, \cite{de2017anycast}, \cite{li_levin_spring_bhattacharjee_2018}, \cite{mcquistin2019taming}. \break \break
-The geographical diversity of anycast deployments offers resilience to network outages and targeted attacks \cite{li_levin_spring_bhattacharjee_2018}, \cite{moura2016anycast}.
+The geographic diversity of anycast deployments offers resilience to network outages and targeted attacks \cite{li_levin_spring_bhattacharjee_2018}, \cite{moura2016anycast}.
 However some studies suggest that adding more sites may harm, rather than help, user performance \cite{li_levin_spring_bhattacharjee_2018}, \cite{sarat2006use}.
-The idea behind these claims is that BGP can sometimes direct users to far-away anycast servers, despite the existence of a geographically close server.
+These studies suggest that BGP can sometimes direct users to far-away anycast servers, despite the existence of a geographically close server.
 Studies have framed the problem as a sort of optimization problem, where every user request should be mapped to the same physical site as the best unicast alternative \cite{mcquistin2019taming}, \cite{li_levin_spring_bhattacharjee_2018}, \cite{de2017anycast}.
 However it is not immediately clear that anycast's problems and inefficiencies, i.e. deviation from the optimal, lead to a measurable impact on user performance, in the context of root DNS resolution. \break \break
-We argue that using the root DNS servers to draw conclusions about the performance of anycast as a whole has its drawbacks, especially when these conclusions are applied to anycast CDNs.
+We argue that using the root DNS servers to draw conclusions about the performance of anycast as a whole has its drawbacks[e], especially when these conclusions are applied to anycast CDNs.
 Organizations in charge of managing these services (DNS servers and CDNs) have different performance goals when deploying new servers, and the types of content they serve are quite different.
 For example, generally, new root server deployments offer more resilience in the face of attacks on the DNS infrastructure and so organizations may opt to place their servers in locations that maximize reachability to at least one replica in the face of server failure \cite{moura2016anycast}.
 In addition, root servers serve a small amount of (static) content, and so there is much opportunity for caching across a large user population.
 Conversely, caching content is more difficult since a CDN serves such a wide variety of content.
 Additionally, managers of large content delivery networks (CDN's) may opt to place their servers near large population centers to provide low latency access to users and invest in expensive peering with edge networks.
 Indeed the everyday notions of "performance" that typical users are interested in are principally important to CDN's, yet may only be somewhat important to root DNS managers. \break \break
-Our primary goal is to contextualize research results regarding the performance of anycast in the context of the root DNS servers.
-That is, we would like to understand how anycasts' problems and inefficiencies as demonstrated by prior research translate into end-user performance degradation (e.g. increased latency) given the tremendous capability for caching at the recursive servers.
+Our primary goal is to contextualize research[f] results regarding the performance of anycast in the context of the root DNS servers.
+Our primary goal is to demonstrate that concerns raised about root latency inflation by root DNS servers are exaggerated, given the tremendous capability for caching at the recursive servers.
 Since there is this tremendous caching capability for root records in particular, we believe anycast's suboptimal performance in the context of the root DNS servers translates to a negligible effect at the end user. \break
-Towards this end, we take the following approach.
-In Section \ref{sec:rr_close_look}, we look at a recursive resolver serving an academic institution and estimate the expected latency per page load experienced by users at this institution, due to root DNS latency.
+We first look at a recursive resolver to understand root traffic (\autoref{sec:rr_close_look}).
 We find that, in our limited case study of a single resolver, no more than INSERT_NUMBER percent of a page load is spent waiting for root DNS resolution.
-This suggests even amortizing root latency over small numbers of users drastically limits user exposure to the root DNS infrastructure.
-In Section \ref{sec:rr_global_look}, we leverage the Day in the Life of the Internet (DITL) \cite{ditl} packet captures to estimate the daily latency experienced by users around the world.
+Such a small percentage suggests even amortizing root latency over small numbers of users drastically limits user exposure to the root DNS infrastructure.
+We then leverage the Day in the Life of the Internet (DITL) \cite{ditl} packet captures to estimate the daily latency experienced by users around the world (\autoref{sec:rr_global_look}).
 We find that users around the world experience a median latency of INSERT_NUMBER ms of latency due to DNS resolution per day, with a median number of INSERT_NUMBER requests per day.
-These figures are negligible and confirm our suspicions that, globally, caching makes querying the root DNS server a rare experience. \textbf{TODO}: We then investigate querying behavior of recursive resolver software, and discuss the causes and effects of inefficient root querying behavior.
+These figures are negligible and confirm our suspicions that, globally, caching makes querying the root DNS server a rare experience. \textbf{TODO}: We then investigate querying behavior of recursive resolver software, and discuss the causes and effects of inefficient root querying behavior (\autoref{sec:pointless_queries_case_study}).
 We present evidence that much of these unnecessary queries are due to flaws in recursive resolver design.
-Finally, towards steering the future work regarding the root DNS servers in a more fruitful direction, we demonstrate heuristically that focusing on limiting the number of unnecessary queries to the roots results in improved user performance orders of magnitude greater than eliminating anycast path inflation.
+Finally, towards steering the future work regarding the root DNS servers in a more fruitful direction, we demonstrate heuristically that focusing on limiting the number of unnecessary queries to the roots results in improved user performance orders of magnitude greater than eliminating anycast path inflation (\autoref{sec:apii}).

 # DNS --  A Practical Viewpoint

 \label{sec:dns_practical_viewpoint}
-Modern day DNS infrastructure is designed so as to limit the time a user has to wait for DNS query resolution, and this principle naturally reduces root DNS query resolution time for many users.
+The DNS ecosystem has evolved towards caching DNS records closer and closer to the user, and this design principle generally results in the reduced latency for the user.
 Herein we describe the implementation of DNS, both user and server side, and discuss how this allows for faster DNS resolution at the user.

 ## Great Latency Savings Potential

-There are many descriptions of DNS \cite{kurose2010computer}, \cite{cloudflare_dns_tutorial}, and we by no means attempt to give an introductory lesson.
+There are many descriptions of DNS \cite{kurose2010computer}, \cite{cloudflare_dns_tutorial}, and we don't attempt to give an introductory lesson.
 The DNS is a means by which user requests for human-readable hostnames are mapped to IP addresses.
 Typically, a user will send DNS requests in the form of UDP packets to one or more recursive resolvers (RR's) provided by their ISP\footnote{ The user can specify whatever RR they wish, but one can sensibly assume the typical user's RR is set by the ISP, broadcasted through DHCP. }.
 The RR then requests the records from a root DNS server, top level domain (TLD) server and authoritative DNS (ADNS) server corresponding to the record the user requested.
 Since each request is a correspondence between the RR and a remote server, there can be several requests made by the RR for a single end-user request. \break \break
 In practice, there is quite a lot of potential for caching these DNS records, thus removing unnecessary steps of the recursion outlined above.
 Each DNS server provides a time-to-live (TTL) with each record they return, specifying the duration in seconds for which the record can be kept locally cached.
 After this duration, the record should be deleted from the cache of the RR \cite{rfc_1035}.
 It has been observed that more heavily accessed websites tend to purposefully set the TTL of their DNS records to be some small value, evidence of fine-grained traffic engineering \cite{callahan2013modern}.
 Hence the popularity of a website does not make it more likely to live in the cache of an RR.
 Nevertheless, RR's can pre-fetch records for popular websites.
 For example, a configuration setting on the popular resolver BIND specifies whether or not BIND should prefetch (recently accessed) records set to expire soon \cite{bind9_config}.
 In contrast to heavily accessed sites, TLD records tend to have long TTL's.
 For example, the COM TLD record (one of the most popular) has a TTL of 2 days.
 One might speculate that, since the most popular websites fall into ten or so popular TLD's \cite{alexa_topsites}, that a request to the root server would rarely occur.
 In this scenario, a user fetching example.com would only generate a request for, say, the COM NS record once every 2 days.
 Furthermore, some commercial RR's are known to cache the entire root table locally.
 Since there are only 1,000 or so TLD's, the memory requirements are quite inexpensive and caching these records provides potential for latency savings. \cite{allman_eliminate} goes one step further to suggest every RR should have a local copy of the root. \break
 On top of all of this structure, there can be multiple RR's (a sort of hierarchy of RR's) among which a query traverses before a third party (root, TLD, ADNS) is finally queried.
 This hierarchy compounds the potential effects of local caching. \break \break